Adarsh-codess/ScholarshipCalculator-C/README.md

 ---

 ## 📈 Purpose
-This project is a **learning and practice project** for improving C programming, problem-solving, and logic skills — foundational skills for **AUTOSAR & embedded systems development**.
+This project is a **learning and practice project** for improving C programming, problem-solving, and logic skills — foundational skills for **embedded systems development**.

 ---